Oman Family Road Trip: 2 Weeks from Mountains to Desert to Sea

 On New Year's Eve, we took a boat trip along the coast — rocky headlands, turquoise coves, and that particular quality of Omani coastal light that makes everything look like a postcard.

-The trip's cultural crescendo came on January 1st: the Sultan Qaboos Grand Mosque in Bawshar.
-It is, without exaggeration, one of the most beautiful buildings we've ever entered.
-The main prayer hall contains one of the world's largest handwoven carpets and a chandelier that hangs like a crystal constellation.
-The exterior is all white marble and geometric precision, with a golden dome that gleams against the blue sky.
+The trip's cultural close came on 1 January 2023: the Sultan Qaboos Grand Mosque in Bawshar, entered at 10:20 and walked through from courtyard to prayer hall to gardens over the next thirty-six minutes.
+The main prayer hall holds one of the world's largest handwoven carpets — a single Persian weave in deep blue — and a chandelier that hangs in a crystal column overhead.
+The exterior is uncompromising white marble and geometric precision; by 10:48 the golden dome was catching direct sun against a cloudless sky.
+The kids were quieter inside this building than anywhere else on the trip.

 The immense Persian carpet and golden chandeliers inside the Sultan Qaboos Grand Mosque — Bawshar, Oman